 Upon receipt of the PROSE_5GPKMF_ADDRESS_RESPONSE message with the <PKMF-address-reject> element, if the transaction ID matches the value sent by the UE in a PROSE_5GPKMF_ADDRESS_REQUEST message, the UE shall consider the 5G PKMF address request procedure as rejected.

-If the UE is not authorized for acting as a 5G ProSe remote UE or a 5G ProSe UE-to-network relay UE, the 5G DDNMF shall send the PROSE_5GPKMF_ADDRESS_RESPONSE message containing a <PKMF-address-reject> element with PC3a control protocol cause value #3 "UE authorization failure".
+If the UE is not authorized for 5G ProSe UE-to-network relay or 5G ProSe UE-to-UE relay, the 5G DDNMF shall send the PROSE_5GPKMF_ADDRESS_RESPONSE message containing a <PKMF-address-reject> element with PC3a control protocol cause value #3 "UE authorization failure".

 6.2.17.6 Abnormal cases

 6.2.17.6.1 Abnormal cases in the UE